-Yes, CT DEEP Administrative Procedures Sections 12, 13 and 14 address the steps taken from the discovery to the resolution of probable violations.
+Yes, CTPURA Procedures in sections 12, 13, 14 and 15 cover the steps taken from the discovery to the resolution of probable violations.

-- a.
-Notifications are sent to company officials and a company official must respond. - b.
-Routinely review the progress of compliance actions. - c.
-Procedures address the closure of probable violations. - 4 (Incident/Accident Investigations) Does the state have written procedures to address state actions in the event of an incident/accident?
+- 4 (Incident/Accident Investigations) Does the state have written procedures to address state actions in the event of an incident/accident?